Last updated on: July 10, 2026

 If you can’t find any events that would explain why the pod is stuck in pending, check the pod’s spec (meaning the code that defines the pod’s deployment configuration, such as which containers it includes and which node selector or toleration rules it should follow).
 You can do this by viewing the YAML code used to deploy the pod by running the following command:

-• Whether there are any node selectors, taints, or other restrictions on which nodes the pod can run on.
+- Whether there are any node selectors, taints, affinity rules, or other restrictions on which specified nodes the pod can run on; the pod stays pending when no matching nodes exist.

-• Whether any resource requests are in place that require the pod to have certain amounts of CPU or memory available.
-If the requests can’t be satisfied by any available nodes, the pod can’t be scheduled.
+- Whether any resource requests are in place that require the pod to have certain amounts of CPU or memory available.
+If no node has enough cpu or memory resources to satisfy them, the pod can't be scheduled, and reducing requests can help.

 It may also be helpful to run the YAML code through a linter, like YAML Lint.
 This will help catch typos (such as missing indentations) that could cause Kubernetes to misinterpret the pod configuration.